×

 What is freight factoring?

-First, it’s important to understand freight factoring in the trucking industry.
-The freight business basics are pretty simple: You pick up goods at one location, deliver them to the next, and the shipper or a broker pays you for that service.
-The amount you get paid minus your costs for delivering the cargo is your profit.
+The freight business basics are pretty simple: You pick up goods at one location, deliver them to the next, and issue an invoice to the shipper or broker, who pays you for your service.
+Your profit is the amount you get paid minus your costs for delivering the cargo.

 But usually, you don’t get paid right away.
-The industry-standard average is 40 days, and some companies can take up to 90 days to pay invoices.
-That’s a long time to wait for the money you need for living and business operating expenses.
+The industry average is 40 days, and some companies may take up to 90 days to pay invoices.
+That’s a long time to wait, and it can disrupt your cash flow.

 How does freight factoring work?